How long is the course?

 Depending on local course sponsors, the course may be given over weekends, weeknights or in some cases, weekdays.
 Check with the sponsor in your area to confirm when the course is offered.

 What if it rains during the course?

 Courses run rain or shine, be sure to bring the appropriate riding gear.

 I’ve never ridden a motorcycle before, is Gearing Up the right course for me?

 Gearing Up is intended for people who have no riding experience.
-It’s also a useful refresher for riders who’ve been away from motorcycling for several years and are returning to the sport.
+It’s also a useful refresher for riders who have been away from motorcycling for several years and are returning to the sport.